Subject: About PATH's work > Encouraging healthy behaviors

 - Projecting Health: Engaging Communities Through Visual Communication

 In many parts of the world, simple, proven interventions can change behaviors and improve the health of mothers and newborns.
 PATH’s innovative social behavior change and communication model, Projecting Health, focuses on empowering communities to use digital media to effectively improve local health knowledge and behaviors.
+Find out more about PATH's work in digital health solutions.

 Publication date: March 2014